Suryansh1720001/Taaveez/README.md

 ## 🤔 What is this App?

-✍️ This will basically provide simple and advanced functions for saving your poetry, stories and many more creative content in a beautifully designed app.
+✍️ This app will essentially provide simple and advanced functions for saving your poetry, stories, and other creative content in a beautifully designed interface.

 ## 🔗 Download the App